 Reports suggest that gut bacteria imbalance is the home to various chronic diseases like obesity, anxiety, cancer, type 2 diabetes, etc. Consuming a balanced diet containing prebiotics and probiotics can help you stabilize your gut flora.

-- Sources of prebiotics are soybeans, oats, inulin sources, unrefined wheat, and barley.
+Sources of prebiotics are soybeans, oats, inulin sources, unrefined wheat, and barley.
 And sources of probiotics are bifidobacterium, lactobacilli, etc. Including these ingredients would help complete a healthy meal.

 Intake of enough probiotics and prebiotics leads to a better digestive system.
-It produces the essential enzymes and chemicals that reduce the harmful microbes and makes the digestion process faster.
+It produces essential enzymes and chemicals that reduce harmful microbes and makes the digestion process faster.

 Gut microbiota positively impacts our mental health.
 It supports the treatment of stress, anxiety, depression, and borderline personality disorder, along with other mental illnesses.

 Intake of antibiotics for a long time can lead to diarrhea.
-Therefore, health experts recommend having more prebiotics and probiotics due to preventing or reducing the risk of diarrhea.
+Therefore, health experts recommend having more prebiotics and probiotics for preventing or reducing the risk of diarrhea.

-Several probiotics can enhance the immune system that further contributes to the prevention of diseases and infections.
+Several probiotics can enhance the immune system which further contributes to the prevention of diseases and infections.

 It protects against vaginal and urinary tract infections.
 It also reduces ulcers and gut infections.
-Consumption of probiotics and prebiotics maintains mucosal integrity and accelerates the cell repairing process.
+The consumption of probiotics and prebiotics maintains mucosal integrity and accelerates the cell-repairing process.
 Rebuilding hormones, forming and maintaining respiratory microbial communities, and pre-digestion of proteins are other notable benefits.

 Garlic is a prebiotic herb that is rich in antioxidants, anti-inflammatory, and lipid-lowering properties.
 It is tasteful and promotes the growth of beneficial gut microbes.